-- You finally need to complete the section: Developer contact information.
-To do this, enter your email address (the same as above is fine).
+- Under Developer contact information, enter your email address (the same as above is fine).

-- Click OAuth consent screen again and set Publish Status to Production otherwise your credentials will expire every 7 days.
+- Otherwise your credentials will expire every 7 days.

-- Make sure Publishing status is set to production.
+- Make sure Publishing status is set to In production.

-- Click Credentials in the menu on the left-hand side of the screen, then click Create credentials (at the top of the screen), then select OAuth client ID.
+- In the left sidebar, select Credentials, then select Create credentials (at the top of the screen), then select OAuth client ID.

 - Set the Application type to Web application and give this credential set a name (like “Home Assistant Credentials”).

-- Add https://my.home-assistant.io/redirect/oauth to Authorized redirect URIs then click Create.
-This is not a placeholder and is the URI that must be used.
+- This is not a placeholder.
+It is the URI that must be used.

-Adding Google Mail to your Home Assistant instance can be done via the user interface, by using this My button:
+To add the Google Mail integration to your Home Assistant instance, use this My button:

 If the above My button doesn’t work, you can also perform the following steps manually:

-The integration setup will next give you instructions to enter the Application Credentials (OAuth Client ID and Client Secret) and authorize Home Assistant to access your Google Mail.
+The integration setup will next give you instructions to enter the Application Credentials (OAuth Client ID and Client Secret) and authorize Home Assistant to connect to Google Mail.